 Contracts undertaken by us may extend beyond one year.
 Accordingly, portions are carried forward from one year to the next as part of backlog.
 Because many factors affect the scheduling of projects, no assurance can be given as to when revenue will be realized on projects included in our backlog.
-Although funded backlog represents only business which is considered to be firm, we cannot guarantee that cancellations or scope adjustments will not occur.
-The majority of funded backlog represents contracts under the terms of which cancellation by the customer would entitle us to all or a portion of our costs incurred and potential fees.
+Although funded backlog represents only business that is considered to be firm, we cannot guarantee that cancellations or scope adjustments will not occur.
+The majority of funded backlog represents contracts with terms that would entitle us to all or a portion of our costs incurred and potential fees upon cancellation by the customer.